liferay/liferay-mobile-sdk/README.md

 1. Set your entity's `remote-service="true"` in your portlet's `service.xml`
 file and run `ant build-service`.

-2. Implement your remote services in the generated `FooServiceImpl.java` source file and run `ant build-service` again.
+2. Implement your remote services in the generated `[Entity]ServiceImpl.java` source files and run `ant build-service` again.

 3. Run `ant build-wsdd` to build your Web Service Deployment Descriptor (WSDD).
 The SDK Builder relies on the WSDD to discover your portlet's remote services;
-so, make sure to run `ant build-wsdd` before deploying your portlet.
+so make sure to run `ant build-wsdd` before deploying your portlet.

-4. Run `ant deploy` to deploy your portlet.
+4. Run `ant deploy` to deploy your portlet with its WSDD.

 Now, you are ready to use the SDK Builder to generate a custom portlet SDK for developing your mobile app.
 You'll be able to invoke your service's methods,